Dripify vs Apollo Comparison

 • You want AI that handles account research, outreach drafting, and CRM updates

-• You need the same intelligence accessible in your CRM, AI agents, or custom tools via API and MCP
+• You need the same intelligence accessible in your CRM, AI agents, or custom tools via the ZoomInfo MCP server in any front-end

 See your data in action with ZoomInfo Lite (free forever) or a 7-day free trial.